Construction Oversight on Complex Residential Projects

 The CMAR Model's Pre-Construction Role

-Under the CMAR model, the CM engages during feasibility - before the architect begins design, or at minimum during early schematic design - and produces the cost and constructability analysis directly.
+Under the CMAR model, the CM engages during feasibility, before the architect begins design or at minimum during early schematic design, and produces the cost and constructability analysis directly.
 This isn't evaluation of someone else's work.
 It's original analysis that the CM then stands behind with a contractual commitment.

 Feasibility Report (3-4 weeks from site visit to delivery): The CM walks the site, researches the regulatory requirements, evaluates the geotechnical conditions, analyzes the permitting pathway, assesses utility access, identifies environmental considerations, develops a rough order of magnitude (ROM) cost estimate from current market data, flags long-lead procurement items, creates a preliminary risk register, and delivers a go/no-go recommendation.
 For a detailed look at the feasibility analysis process and what it includes, see our comprehensive guide.

 Constructability Review at Each Design Milestone: At schematic design, design development, and construction documents, the CM reviews the drawings for coordination conflicts, constructability issues, cost implications, and schedule impacts.
-This review happens during design - when changes cost nothing but the architect's time to revise a drawing - not during construction, when every change triggers a change order.
+This review happens during design, when changes cost nothing but the architect's time to revise a drawing, not during construction, when every change triggers a change order.

 Subcontractor Pre-Qualification: Before bidding begins, the CM evaluates potential subcontractors for each trade package based on capability, financial stability, relevant experience with complex residential work, current workload, and track record on similar projects.
-This isn't pulling names from a directory - it's active evaluation based on the CM's working relationships and the specific requirements of the project.
+This isn't pulling names from a directory.
+It's active evaluation based on the CM's working relationships and the specific requirements of the project.

 The Timing Difference

 The advisory model evaluates what others have produced.
 The CMAR model produces the analysis directly and then stands behind it with a contractual commitment.
-The difference isn't just scope - it's accountability.
+The difference isn't just scope.
+It's accountability.
 When the CM produces the cost estimate and then commits to a GMP based on that estimate, the quality of the analysis is self-enforcing.
 Getting it wrong costs them money.
 That's a different standard than reviewing someone else's number and offering an opinion.

-7. Cost Transparency - What "Open Book" Actually Means
+7. Cost Transparency: What "Open Book" Actually Means

 Under Cost-Plus with an Owner's Rep Reviewing Invoices

 The owner or their representative sees subcontractor invoices after the work is completed and the cost is incurred.
 They can review whether the invoice matches the contracted scope, verify that the math is correct, and check that the work described was actually performed.
-This is retrospective review - the money has been spent, the work is installed, and the leverage to change the outcome is limited.
+This is retrospective review.
+The money has been spent, the work is installed, and the leverage to change the outcome is limited.

 The more fundamental limitation: invoice review without procurement visibility tells you what was spent but not whether what was spent was competitive.
 The GC may have selected the framing sub from their regular roster without competitive bidding.
 The concrete price may be 15% above market because the GC has a volume relationship with a supplier that doesn't translate to the best price on your specific project.
 You can review every invoice with microscopic precision and still not know whether the underlying costs were competitively procured.